DaveFace/Cheeky-Discord-SVN-Hooks/README.md

 ## Installing

 - This has only been tested on a Linux server (Ubuntu, specifically) running vanilla Apache Subversion
-- It uses Python, and has been tested on Python 3.8 and 3.10
+- The Python script has been tested on Python 3.8 and 3.10

 ### 1 - Set up the Discord Bot